git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro-Changes.md

 # 3.3
 Requires Bitwig 2.1.
+* New: Press the Shift button in combination with one of the three green buttons in the right upper corner to insert an instrument, audio or effect track.
 * Fixed: The new Shift+Scene clip length selection introduced in 3.2 broke the switching of drum modes.
 Drum modes are now toggled with the (User 1) Note button as well.

 # 3.2
 Requires Bitwig 2.1.